RotherOSS/doc-otobo-installation/content/performance-tuning.rst

 2. Install Perl module Redis or Redis::Fast

 You can choose what Redis module being used: `Redis` or `Redis::Fast` (it's compatible with `Redis`, but **~2x faster**).
-Please use our ``otobo.CheckModules.pl``, to choose the right package for you:
+Please use our ``otobo.CheckModules.pl --list``, to choose the right package for you:

 .. code-block:: bash